FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ## Required manure storage capacities

 Farms are required to hold a minimum storage capacity to bridge the time in autumn and winter when manure application is not allowed.
-This storage capacity was defined at federal state level under the Fertilization Ordinance 2007.
-Under the Fertilization Ordinance 2017, it is defined at federal level.
+This storage capacity was defined at federal state level under the Fertilisation Ordinance 2007.
+Under the Fertilisation Ordinance 2017, it is defined at federal level.

 Generally, farms have to hold a manure storage capacity to gap the amount of manure excretion corresponding to a certain time period, e.g. 6 months.
 Therefore, the required storage capacity is defined in the manure module.
-The parameter *p_ManureStorageNeed* defines the required amount of months and is linked to the selected Fertilization Ordinance or can be defined in the GUI.
+The parameter *p_ManureStorageNeed* defines the required amount of months and is linked to the selected Fertilisation Ordinance or can be defined in the GUI.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/manure_module.gms GAMS /manStorCapNeed_.*?\.\./ /;/)
 ```GAMS